helios51193/hybrid-rag/README.md

 # CodeIntelligence: Hybrid RAG for Codebases

-A portfolio project that builds a hybrid retrieval system over source code using:
+A project that builds a hybrid retrieval system over source code using:

 - Django (app + SSR/HTMX UI)
 - Qdrant (vector retrieval)